-I have worked in the Image Industry most of my life, in advertising (Communication Partners), modelling (The Elite Academy) and TV Production (WIN TV, Channel Nine, Channel Seven).
-From the start I knew that using my talents in that industry wasn’t enough.
-As creative as it allowed me to be, there was still something missing – my ability to change/affect people in a positive and personal way.
+Alison has worked in the image industry most of her life; in advertising, modelling and TV Production.
+From the beginning, she knew that using her talents in that industry wasn’t enough.
+As creative as it allowed her to be, there was still something missing – the opportunity to change/affect everyday people in a positive and personal way.

-My philosophy is that when you look good, you really do feel better, and that it is within our personal power to choose how we look and feel.
+“I believe that when you look good, you really do feel better; and it is within our personal power to choose how we look and feel.”

-This is not about fashion, it’s about style.
-About harnessing the power of a positive first impression, and more importantly, the power that comes from feeling confident when you know you are looking your best.
+Style is not just fashion.
+It’s about harnessing the power of a positive first impression, and more importantly, the power that comes from feeling confident when you know you are looking your best.

 - Guest Columnist for MamaMia

 - Guest Columnist for A String of Pearls

 Media and Corporate work has included styling the Channel Nine News Team – Melissa Downes, Andrew Lofthouse and the team of Brisbane reporters; the presenters of the top-rating Channel Nine Children’s TV program “The Shak”; Channel Nine station promo shoot (Wally Lewis, Heather Foord, Melissa Downes, Ian Healy); Sofie Formica and Richard Champion for stories Channel Seven’s Great South East and Queensland Weekender; Styling he WAGS of Titan’s players for a Gold Coast News segment, and even Jana Wendt for a QBW Luncheon (mind you, she didn’t really need my help by the time she arrived – a quick dab of powder and spray of the hair and she was pretty much good to go!);

 Alison has styled many photographic/corporate shoots (Refund Home Loans, high-profile University Academics; International advertising agency photographic campaign for Triple P, Kokoberri …and many more)